 The broker is also authorized and regulated by the FCA, CySEC, and ASIC.
 As a result, you can safely buy and sell cryptocurrencies at eToro without needing to worry about security.
 In terms of what cryptocurrencies you can buy, eToro offers a great selection of major and minor coins.
 For example, if you want to buy a large-cap coin – eToro offers everything from Bitcoin and Ethereum to Ripple, VeChain, Cardano, and Dogecoin.

 If you’re interested in up-and-coming Defi coins, eToro also has you covered.
 This includes the likes of AAVE, Decentraland, Compound, Chainlink, and Uniswap.
 Unlike other providers in this industry, eToro allows you to easily buy cryptocurrency with an everyday payment method.
-This includes debit cards and credit cards, local bank transfers, and e-wallets like Paypal and Neteller.
+This includes local bank transfers, and e-wallets like Neteller.
+PayPal and credit card are not available for the UK and FCA users.

 In terms of minimums, you can buy cryptocurrency from just $25 per trade at eToro.
 You will, however, need to deposit at least $50 if you’re from the US and $200 in most other countries.
 If you’re a complete newbie and not quite sure what cryptocurrencies to buy, eToro has a couple of solutions for you.
 First, you have the eToro CryptoPortfolio.
 Through a single investment, you will be buying a diversified basket of digital currencies.